 Getting sober is easy.
 Staying sober is not.
 However, most people can enjoy long-term sobriety if they’re willing to work the AA program and follow suggestions to the best of their ability.

 Staying sober requires radical acceptance as a way of life.
 The whole purpose of acceptance is to stop letting outer conditions you are powerless over hijack your peace of mind and potentially lead you to relapse.

 You can burn up with rage every time you drive through that dangerous intersection, or you can exercise reasonable caution and trust that you’ll make it through in one piece.
 Some people stay sober without practicing acceptance, but they tend to be grumpy and miserable all the time.

 Managing Guilt and Shame

 People often resist a life of sobriety because feelings of guilt and shame over past behaviors are too painful.
-They continue to use because they believe that the pain of using hurts less than the pain of acceptance.
+They continue to use it because they believe that the pain of using hurts less than the pain of acceptance.

 Drug and alcohol addiction is a chronic condition, but it’s manageable with treatment.
-Accepting that you have a substance abuse problem might feel embarrassing, humiliating and ego-deflating.
+Accepting that you have a substance abuse problem might feel embarrassing, humiliating, and ego-deflating.
 Paradoxically, once you accept the situation, the wild horses of recovery can take you to places beyond your wildest dreams.